-7 It is also worth remembering that Secretary Gates 8 suggested this minimum level before Russia's invasion of 9 Ukraine posed a renewed threat to European security, before 10 the rise of ISIS and the further spread of violent extremism 11 across North Africa and the Middle East, before China's 12 coercive behavior in the East and South China Seas had 13 become dangerously commonplace.
+It is also worth remembering that Secretary Gates suggested this minimum level before Russia's invasion of Ukraine posed a renewed threat to European security, before the rise of the Islamic State of Iraq and the Levant (ISIS) and the further spread of violent extremism across North Africa and the Middle East, before China's coercive behavior in the East and South China Seas had become dangerously commonplace.

-14 It is unacceptable to continue to ask the men and women 15 of our military to put their lives at risk around the world 16 while we cut back on their training and equipment to settle 17 domestic political scores.
-Therefore, the overriding priority of this committee and the Congress must be to 18 19 return to a strategy-driven budget.
-And I look forward to 20 the testimony of our witnesses today as to what budget would 21 look like.
-2.2 Senator Reed?
+It is unacceptable to continue to ask the men and women of our military to put their lives at risk around the world while we cut back on their training and equipment to settle domestic political scores.
+Therefore, the overriding priority of this committee and Congress must be to return to a strategy-driven budget.
+I look forward to the testimony of our witnesses today as to what budget would look like.

+Senator Reed?